 6. Take your own lunch to work

-This takes a little more time than some people want because you have to prepare your own meal before you leave your home.
+Thinking about how to drastically cut expenses?
+This takes a little more time than some people want with bare bones budget because you have to prepare your own meal before you leave your home.
 But wouldn’t you prefer to have an extra couple of bucks (up to $100) at the end of each month instead?
 That can be pretty large savings by the end of the year!

 7. Meal prep

-Set aside a few hours on Sunday night and make a load of different dishes prepare you for the whole week.
+Set aside a few hours on Sunday night and make a load of different 25 pm (wink wink) dishes to prepare you for the whole week.
+You can make cooking at home exciting that way.
 Pop them in the freezer and you won’t be tempted to head out for lunch during the week.